This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 10. Adding The Wrong Ingredients To The Tumbler

-Naturally, chunky components will take more time to compost in a compost tumbler.
-Therefore, the reason your rotary compost bin does not get hot relies on the portions of the ingredients.
+Naturally, chunky components will take longer to compost in a compost tumbler.
+Therefore, your rotary compost bin does not get hot depending on the portions of the ingredients.

 11. Absence of Enough Nitrogen in your Compost Tumbler